-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 23, 2018

 A Way Out is an action-adventure journey from Hazelight Studios.
-This will be the second video game to be directed by Josef Fares who you may be familiar with from his previous title, Brothers: A Tale of Two Sons.
+This will be the second video game directed by Josef Fares who you may know from his previous title, Brothers: A Tale of Two Sons.

-The A Way Out video game is an unique action-adventure title when compared to other selections on this list as it will require two players at all times.
-Regardless if you play locally or online, the display will be split to showcase both players as you work together to successfully escape your incarceration.
-Both character stories will be told simultaneously and while one character may be in a cutscene, the other will be able to freely move and execute their tasks making it a game that heavily focuses on teamwork.
+A Way Out is a unique action-adventure title when compared to other selections on this list as it requires two players to be engaged at all times to progress.
+Whether you play locally or online, the display will be split to showcase both players as you work together to successfully escape your incarceration.
+Both character stories will be told simultaneously and while one character may be in a cutscene, the other will be able to freely move and execute their tasks, making it a game with a heavy focus on teamwork.

 - Developer: Sledgehammer Games